-16.11 The starting fee shall become due when a horse is properly declared to start and shall be payable in accordance with the conditions of the added money event.
-Once a horse has been properly declared to start, the starting fee shall be forfeited, whether or not the horse starts.
+16.11 The starting fee and all postponed or waived sustaining fees shall become due when a horse is properly declared to start and shall be payable in accordance with the conditions of the added money event.
+Once a horse has been properly declared to start, the starting fee and all sustaining fees shall be forfeited, whether or not the horse starts.
 Should payment not be made 30 minutes before the post time of the event, the horse shall be scratched and the payment shall become a liability of the owner who shall, together with the horse or horses, be suspended until payment is made in full, providing the Association notifies the Registrar within 30 days after the starting date.

 16.13 Conditions that will eliminate horses nominated to an event, or add horses that have not been nominated to an event by reason of performance of such horses at an earlier meeting, are invalid.
 Early and late closing events shall have not more than two also eligible conditions.

-16.14 The date and place where early and late closing events will be raced must be announced before nominations are taken.
-The date and place where stakes and futurities will be raced must be announced as soon as determined but, in any event, such announcement must be made no later than March 30th of the year in which the event is to be raced.
+16.14 The date and place where all postponed Added Money Events will be raced will be announced when determined by the Association and approved by the Registrar.
+The date and place where stakes and futurities will be raced must be announced as soon as determined.
+Such announcement will be made when a date has been determined for a rescheduled event.